The Emergency Care Research Institute (ECRI) recently published its 2022 report highlighting its top concerns for patient and provider safety.

 These are just ten of the problems that plague the delivery of healthcare today.
 While medical mistakes will always occur, paying greater attention to these and other patient safety issues is an important step in decreasing the risk to vulnerable patients.

 Reach out to our legal team when you experience medical negligence

 With more than 37 years of successful practice, our legal team has obtained more than one billion dollars for injury suffered by our clients in Washington DC, Maryland, and beyond.
-Schochor and Staton, P.A. is dedicated to helping those injured through medical mistake and negligence.
+Schochor, Staton, Goldberg, and Cardea, P.A. is dedicated to helping those injured through medical mistake and negligence.
 Call 410-234-1000 or contact us to set up a free consultation to discuss your case.